Who do you think you are?

 • Computer Science and Accounting (Dual Major)

-• Economics (options for emphasis on Managerial Economics and International Economics)
+• Economics (options for emphasis on International Economics and Managerial Economics)

 • Economics and Mathematics (Dual Major)

-• Education (Elementary Education; Middle Childhood Education through individual department programs in the areas of General Science, Language Arts, Mathematics, Physical Education, Social Studies, and Spanish; Secondary Education through individual department programs in the areas of Art, Biology, Chemistry, English, Mathematics, Physical Education, Psychology, Social Science, and Spanish; Education in a Non-school Setting)
+• Education (Elementary Education; Middle Childhood Education through individual department programs in the areas of English, General Science, Mathematics, Physical Education, Social Studies, and Spanish; Secondary Education through individual department programs in the areas of Art, Biology, Chemistry, English, Mathematics, Physical Education, Psychology, Social Studies, and Spanish)

 • English (options for emphasis on Creative Writing, Education, Literature, and Writing and Language)